bliss-analyser/UserGuide.md

 * `upload` Uploads the database to LMS.

-* `stopmixer` Asks LMS plugin to stop it instance of `bliss-mixer`
+* `stopmixer` Asks LMS plugin to stop its instance of `bliss-mixer`

 * `tags` Re-reads tags from your music collection, and updates the database for